 Mayhem on the Buses

-Stan (Reg Varney) has found himself engaged to Susy (Janet Mahoney) and whilst he would be happy for Susy to move in with him, his mum, his sister and brother-in-law Susy is having none of it and expects Stan to buy them their own little love nest.
-The trouble is that his brother in law Arthur (Michael Robbins) has just been made redundant and can't support the family so Stan decides to get Arthur a job as a bus driver which is easier said then done.
-But Stan's troubles don't end there as he talks the Inspector (Stephen Lewis) in to letting him drive the special tour bus which means going through Windsor Safari Park.
+Stan (Reg Varney - The Best Pair of Legs in the Business) has found himself in love and engaged to Susy (Janet Mahoney), and whilst he would be happy for Susy to move in with him, his mum, his sister and his brother-in-law, Susy is having none of it and expects Stan to buy them their own little love nest.
+The trouble is that his brother-in-law, Arthur (Michael Robbins), has just been made redundant and can't support the family so Stan decides to get Arthur a job as a bus driver which is easier said then done.
+But Stan's troubles don't end there as he talks Blakey (Stephen Lewis) in to letting him drive the special tour bus which means a trip through Windsor Safari Park.

-How to describe "Mutiny on the Buses"; well firstly there are the continuing exploits of likely lads Stan and Jack as they are always trying to get one over on the Inspector, be it hot wiring the CB radio system so that Blakey ends up in contact with everyone other than the bus drivers to wearing just jackets and trousers when Blakey orders them only to wear just their uniforms.
+How to describe "Mutiny on the Buses"; well firstly there are naturally the continuing exploits of best mates Stan and Jack as they are always trying to get one over on Blakey, be it hot wiring the CB radio system so that he ends up in contact with everyone other than the bus drivers to wearing just jackets and trousers when Blakey orders them only to wear just their uniforms.
 On top of that we have Stan's troubles at home with his lazy brother-in-law in need of work whilst arguing with Stan's sister Olive all the time.